mongospace/mongospace.github.io/excellent.markdown

 ---
 layout: page
-title: What is a successful life?
+title: target
 permalink: /excellent/
 ---

+What is a successful life?

 Home and Work balance: